plone/papyrus/docs/add_external_docs.rst

 How to add external docs
 ========================

-Not all of the documentation of docs.plone.org is located on https://github.com/plone/documentation, some of them we fetch directly from the repository of the add-on.
+Not all the documentation of docs.plone.org is located on https://github.com/plone/documentation, some of them we fetch directly from the repository of the add-on.

 .. note::